 Writing a provenance report

-The purpose of the provenance report is to record both the research itself and the key data it produced.
-In doing so, it is important to provide the most comprehensive overview of the sources consulted, even if they did not reveal anything or contained conflicting information.
-Future provenance researchers can draw on this.
-This [checklist](link to pdf/page of checklist) provides an overview of possible points of interest.
+The purpose of a provenance report is to record both the research itself and the key data it produced.
+It is important that the report provides the most comprehensive overview possible of the sources consulted, including those that did not yield anything or contained conflicting information.
+Future provenance researchers can build on this.

 A provenance report can take different forms.
-There are no official guidelines for reporting provenance research from, for example, the Dutch Museum Association or the ICOM.
-In institutions that manage collections, different forms of reporting are sometimes combined or used alongside each other.
+There are no official guidelines for reporting provenance research from organisations such as the Dutch Museum Association or ICOM.
+Collection-managing institutions may combine different forms of reporting or use them alongside each other.
+For some examples, take a look at the provenance reports attached to the published advisory reports of the Dutch Colonial Collections Committee.

 Textual report

 A textual report provides a comprehensive overview of the research.
 The structure depends on the purpose of the study.
-Various considerations regarding the content of a provenance are discussed in the publication Clues.
-In this publication, various options are discussed, such as reporting using a defined research question or chronological order, and the extent of the historical contextualization.
+Various considerations regarding reporting content are discussed in the publication Clues.
+The publication looks at various reporting options, including reporting based on a defined research question or chronological order, and the extent of historical contextualisation.
 Examples of textual reports can be found on the website of the NIOD.

-A schematic representation of provenance is useful to show the most important data at a glance.
-This can be in the form of a timeline showing key moments of property transitions or in the form of a provenance sentence: a standardized notation of known years, possessors and their places of residence, separated by punctuation.
-The schematic also includes possible gaps in the knowledge.
+A schematic representation of the object's provenance is useful to show the most important data at a glance.
+This can be in the form of a timeline showing key moments when possession was transferred or in the form of a provenance sentence: a standardised notation of known years, possessors and their places of residence, separated by punctuation marks.
+Any gaps in knowledge are also included in the schematic representation.

-Example of such a provenance sentence:: Gravestone (Aceh, 16th-18th century), unknown burial site in Lhoknga, until 1901; (removed from Lhoknga by George Nijpels, 1901); donated to Hoofdcursus, Kampen, 1902 to 1923; transfer to the Ethnographic Museum of the Royal Military Academy, Breda 1923 to 1956; transfer to Rijksmuseum voor Volkenkunde / Wereldmuseum Leiden, 1956.
+An example of a provenance sentence based on the model from Yeide, Akinsha, Walsh (2001) is: Gravestone (Aceh, 16th-18th century), unknown burial site in Lhoknga, until 1901; (removed from Lhoknga by George Nijpels, 1901); donated to Hoofdcursus [officer training school], Kampen, 1902 to 1923; transfer to the Ethnographic Museum of the Royal Military Academy, Breda 1923 to 1956; transfer to Rijksmuseum voor Volkenkunde [National Museum of Ethnology]/ Wereldmuseum Leiden, 1956.

 Example of a timeline: